-11 Reusable Toiletry Bottles That Make Traveling Suck Less
+13 Travel Toiletry Bottles To Make Your Plane Journey Suck Less

-As if modern travel wasn't enough of a soul-crushing time suck, the 3 oz. liquid requirements make it a moisture-sucking one, too.
-Even if you fork over the $50 fee to check your favorite skin-care products in your carry-on, you'll still have to last through three long hours in a pressurized cabin without your jumbo face mist and hydrating serum — and nobody needs that.
+As if modern travel wasn't enough of a soul-crushing time suck, the 3.4 oz. liquid requirements make it a moisture-sucking one, too.
+Even if you fork over the $50 fee to check your favorite skin-care products in your weekender bag or rolling luggage, you'll still have to last hours in a pressurized cabin without your jumbo face mist and hydrating serum — and nobody needs that.

-But what if you could have the best of both worlds by transferring all your favorite products into easy-to-carry, reusable, TSA-approved bottles?
-Not only are they cheaper than travel-sized bottles in the long run, but they're also better for the environment because they cut down on unnecessary packaging.
-We've rounded up some of the best options — from jars and tubes to portable misters and even fragrance decanters — ahead.
+But what if you could have the best of both worlds by transferring all your favorite products into the best TSA-approved travel bottles?
+Not only are they easy-to-carry, reusable, and cost-effective, but they're also better for the environment because they cut down on unnecessary, one-use packaging.
+We've rounded up some of the best travel containers for toiletries the internet has to offer — from jars and tubes for skin care to portable misters and even fragrance decanters — ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.